Chart Color Schemes

 Bossley Park - Abbotsbury's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows Bossley Park - Abbotsbury residents have relatively positive health outcomes.
-The prevalence of common health conditions is quite low among the general population but higher than the national average for older, at-risk cohorts.
+Health data shows Bossley Park - Abbotsbury residents have a relatively low prevalence of common health conditions compared to the general population, but it's higher than the national average for older, at-risk cohorts.
+Approximately 51% (~9,986 people) have private health cover, lower than Greater Sydney's 47.7%.

 Frequently Asked Questions - Health